UPPMAX/naiss_file_transfer_course/docs/sessions/sftp/README.md

     - As always, it is better to transfer few large files than many small files.
     - Therefore, make archive(s) and while doing that, compress as well, see [last section](../scp/README.md/#many-files).

+## Server to server

+- You can establish a transfer connection from your ssh session on a cluster to another cluster.
+- ``rsync``, ``scp``, or ``sftp`` will all work!
+- `"Local" will no be the server you connect from, that is, where you run the commands.

 ## Exercises
 <!-- markdownlint-disable MD013 --><!-- Tables cannot be split up over lines, hence will break 80 characters per line -->
 Use the documentation of your HPC cluster.